-- 1.19.
-Qube has a formal written agreement with each of its non-executive directors via formal letters of appointment.
-These letters of appointment are with the director personally. - 1.20.
-The letter of appointment contains the terms, conditions and rights and responsibilities of the role, including: - a. the requirement to disclose the director's interests and any matters which could affect the director's independence. - b. the requirement to comply with key corporate policies, including Qube's Code of Conduct & Ethics, Anti-Bribery & Anti-Corruption Policy and Securities Dealing Policy. - c. the requirement to notify Qube of, or to seek the Chairman's approval before accepting, any new role that could impact upon the time commitment expected of the director or give rise to a conflict of interest. - d.
-Qube policy on when directors may seek independent professional advice at the expense of the entity (which generally should be whenever directors, especially non-executive directors, judge such advice necessary for them to discharge their responsibilities as directors). - e. indemnity and insurance arrangements. - f. ongoing rights of access to corporate information, independent advice and continuing professional development. - g. ongoing confidentiality obligations.
+- 1.18.
+Qube has a formal written agreement with each of its non-executive directors and senior executives via formal letters of appointment.
+These letters of appointment are with the director personally. - 1.19.
+The letter of appointment contains the terms, conditions and rights and responsibilities of the role, including: - a. the requirement to disclose the individual interests and any matters which could affect the director's independence; - b. ongoing confidentiality obligations; - c. the requirement to comply with key corporate policies, including Qube's Disclosure of Interests and Related Parties Transaction Policy, Code of Conduct & Ethics, Anti-Bribery & Anti-Corruption Policy and Securities Dealing Policy; - d. in addition for non-executive directors: - i. the requirement to notify Qube of, or to seek the Chairman's approval before accepting, any new role that could impact upon the time commitment expected of the director or give rise to a conflict of interest; - Qube's policy on when directors may seek independent professional advice at the expense of the entity (which generally should be whenever directors, especially non-executive directors, judge such advice necessary for them to discharge their responsibilities as directors); - iii. indemnity and insurance arrangements; and - iv. ongoing rights of access to corporate information, independent advice and continuing professional development.